 Fried Cornmeal batter, made up of cornmeal, seasoning, and flour.

 As with all fried food, choose an oil that has a high heat tolerance and doesn’t affect the taste.
 I recommend canola or vegetable oil.

 The first step is to make sure the oil is properly heated prior to adding in the batter.
-If you add batter to colder oil, the hush puppy may fall part.
-Additionally expect batter to spread just a bit when first dropped into the oil.

-The batter may not be perfectly round but its fine to use tongs to press it back and reshape in the oil.
+If you add batter to colder oil, the hush puppy may fall apart.
+Additionally, expect the batter to spread just a bit when first dropped into the oil.
+The batter may not be perfectly round but it’s fine to use tongs to press it back and reshape in the oil.